stefanpenner/fs-tree-diff/README.md

 The public API is:

 - `FSTree.fromPaths` initialize a tree from an array of string paths.
-- `FSTree.fromEntries` initialize a tree from an object containing an `entries` property.
+- `FSTree.fromEntries` initialize a tree from an array of `Entry` objects.
   Each entry must have the following properties (but may have more):

     - `relativePath`
     - `mode`